huntdatacenter/docs/docs/faq/compute.md

 # FAQ on lab compute

-This page list frequently asked questions realted to compuation and analysis in labs.
+This page list frequently asked questions related to computation and analysis in labs.

 [[toc]]